Floyd Rose Tremolos for Left Hand Guitars: No-Names, Fakes, Unknowns, and Never Left Handed

 Status: Obsolete

 The first acknowledged Tokai-branded licensed Floyd Rose-style unit was the "Ayer's Rocker V" introduced in 1985.
-This is basically a German Original Floyd Rose copy with the addition of T-shaped string lock insert blocks whose tops also serve as saddle caps which cumulatively form a flat service across the saddles, much like the Jackson JT6 made by Ping Well in 1987.
-It appeared in 1985–1987 Tokai catalogs (Vol. 11–13) as a Tokai-original option, priced at ~¥20,000 extra on high-end models such as Tokai's VC-75 and JSR-series superstrats.
+This is basically a German Original Floyd Rose copy with the addition of string lock insert blocks that are also saddle caps which cumulatively form a flat service across the saddles, much like the Jackson JT6 made by Ping Well in 1987.
+It appeared in 1985–1987 Tokai catalogs (Vol. 11–13) as a Tokai-original option, priced at ~¥20,000 extra on high-end models such as Tokai's Vivian Campbell VC-75 and JSR-series superstrats.

 Greco G Force